Inward light

 Quakers take this idea of walking in the Light of Christ to refer to God's presence within a person, and to a direct and personal experience of God, although this varies to some extent between Quakers in different yearly meetings.
 Quakers believe not only that individuals can be guided by this light, but that Friends might meet together and receive collective guidance from God by sharing the concerns and leadings that he gives to individuals.
 This is often done in meeting for worship; Pierre Lacout, a Swiss Quaker, describes a "silence which is active" causing the Inner Light to "glow", in his book God is silence.
-In a Friends meeting it is usually called "ministry" when a person shares aloud what the Inner Light is saying to him or her.
+In a Friends meeting it is usually called "ministry" when a person shares aloud what the Inward Light is saying to him or her, which is revealed "by the direct prompting of Christ through his Holy Spirit."
 The term inward light was first used by early Friends to refer to Christ's light shining on them; the term inner light has also been used since the twentieth century to describe this Quaker doctrine.
 Rufus Jones, in 1904, wrote that: "The Inner Light is the doctrine that there is something Divine, 'Something of God' in the human soul".
 Jones argued that his interpretation of the Quaker doctrine of the inner light was something shared by George Fox and other early Quakers, but some Quaker theologians and historians, most notably Lewis Benson reject this viewpoint.
+For certain Conservative Friends, Evangelical Friends and Holiness Friends, Jones' definition represents "modernistic thought" rather than early Quaker teaching, which emphasizes the necessity of a personal conversion to be a child of God."

 Related terms

-Related terms for Inner Light include Light of God, Light of Christ, Christ within, That of God, Spirit of God within us, and Light within.
-These are often used interchangeably by modern and arguably early Friends.
-Some people also identify it with the expression "that of God in everyone", which was first used by one of the co-founders of the Society of Friends, George Fox.

-The related term "Inward light" appears in older Quaker writings, but is not used as often now.
+The term "Inward light" appears in early Quaker writings.
 Originally, Inward Light was used much more often than "Inner Light".
-This term evokes an image of people being illuminated by the light of God or Christ, rather than having a light of their own inside them.
+This term evokes an image of people being illuminated by the light of God or Christ.
 Although the terms are now often used interchangeably, according to Quaker historian Pink Dandelion the terms were not thought of as equivalents until Rufus Jones incorrectly used the terms as literal synonyms.

+Synonyms for the Inward Light include Inner Light, Light of God, Light of Christ, Christ within, That of God, Spirit of God within us, and Light within.
+These are often used interchangeably by modern and arguably early Friends.
+Liberal Friends may identify it with the expression "that of God in everyone".
+Conservative Friends, Evangelical Friends and Holiness Friends identify the Inward Light as "the indwelling Holy Spirit as the Guide by whom the Scriptures are understood (I Cor.
+2:10, 11) and the specific will of God for every man is made known (Rom.
+8:14)."
+At the same time, the Bible is "the guide by which every spirit may be discerned (I Jn.
+4:1-3) and every belief and practice tested (II Tim.
+3:16)."